 The buildings around the square are incredibly picturesque, including the Palazzo della Dogana, the 16th-century clock tower, and the baroque Fontana della Pigna fountain.
 Taking a seat and enjoying this pretty little corner of the city is one of the best free things to do in Bari, Puglia.

-11. See Bari On A Segway Tour
+11. See Bari on a Segway Tour

 After a quick briefing, you’ll set off exploring some of the city’s better-known sights, as well as some hidden gems and secret spots.
 You’ll visit places in both the Old Town and the modern city, including the Petruzzelli Theater and Bari’s main fish market.

 And at the end, you can enjoy some delicious traditional homemade ice cream.
+I had a great time on the segway, but maybe the ice cream was my favorite part.

 12. Chill Out in Parco 2 Giugno